Phototechnik aus Jena, Dresden und Görlitz

 Especially on the Pentacon Six the Sonnar 180 mm was quite a compact medium telephoto (as far as medium format can be called compact).
 It soon became the standard portrait lens for many professional photographers in Eastern Germany and the Eastern Bloc.
 Starting with the so called “zebra version” in the mid 1960s the Sonnar got an extra steep focusing helix that made it much easier and quicker to set the sharpness.
 With the same step the limit for close focusing was reduced from 2.2 to 1.7 metres.

 In the mid 1970s the outer style of Zeiss Jena lenses was modernized.
 The dated “zebra design” was abandoned in favour of a totally black mounting with cross-cnurled distance ring.
 This process of design shift was done in two steps.
 Parallel to the second step Zeiss Jena implemented a three layer multicoating.
-The Olympic Sonnar was now called MC Sonnar 2.8/180.
+The Olympia-Sonnar was now called MC Sonnar 2.8/180.
 A mechanical coupling for a short-lived adapter for Praktica cameras with electric aperture simulation (Praktica LLC, PLC, VLC, EE2 etc.) was added.
 But this setup soon became obsolete, because since autumn 1977 Carl Zeiss Jena made a new Sonnar 2.8/200 mm especially designed for the 24x36 mm format.
-Despite the slightly longer focal length this new telephoto was smaller and lighter than the combination Olympic Sonnar plus adapter.
+Despite the slightly longer focal length this new telephoto was smaller and lighter than the combination Olympia-Sonnar plus adapter.
 As a result for the next decade the Sonnar 180 mm remained in production for medium format utilisation mainly.